deeperj/dillinger/Thesis.md

 \label{eqn_c4_fourier02}
 \end{equation}

 Recall that $$x(t)$$ is the original signal while $$a_k$$ is the Fourier Series coefficient.
-This coefficient indicates the amplitude and phase of the original signal's higher order harmonics indexed by $$k$$ such that higher values of k correspond to higher frequency components.
+This coefficient indicates the amplitude and phase of the original signal's higher order harmonics indexed by $$k$$ such that higher values of $$k$$ correspond to higher frequency components.
 In a typical spectrogram (figure \ref{fig_4_2_spectral}), it can be seen that the energy of the signal is concentrated about a central region and then harmonic spikes of energy content exponentially decrease and taper off.
 Therefore in figure \ref{fig_4_2_spectral}, the energies are concentrated at frequencies of about 100, 150 and 400 hertz.
 ![alt text](https://raw.githubusercontent.com/deeperj/dillinger/master/thesis/images/spectral.png "Sample Spectrogram")
 \begin{figure}
 \centering